mayuki/KumoDictionary/README.md

 When you set a value to KumoDictionary, it serializes the value by [MessagePack](https://github.com/neuecc/MessagePack-CSharp/) and writes to Key-Value-Store transparently.
 It's easy setup and simple to use.

+![](docs/images/SampleCodeImage.png)

+## 💡 Motivation
-For example, Serverless apps (Azure Functions, AWS Lambda ...) need to store a data sometimes.
+Serverless apps (Azure Functions, AWS Lambda ...) need to store a data sometimes.
 However, setting up and accessing a datastore is boring.
 KumoDictionary helps that.

-![](docs/images/SampleCodeImage.png)
+When you need performance or scalability, you should design an app-specific table and data access patterns.
+KumoDictionary isn't aiming to do that.

-## Supported functions and capabilities
+## ✅ Supported functions and capabilities
 - Supports Key-Value-Store backends
     - Microsoft Azure Storage Table
     - Amazon DynamoDB
 - Supports serialization for complex types
     - MessagePack (Default)
     - JSON (KumoDictionary.Serialization.Utf8Json)
 - `IDictionary<TKey, TValue>` interface implementation
     - Indexer access (getter/setter)